Philip Haglund

-Philip Thomas Jesper Haglund (born 22 March 1987) is a Swedish footballer.
-A utility player, he can be deployed as a central defender, a central midfielder or a forward.
+Philip Thomas Jesper Haglund (born 22 March 1987) is a Swedish former professional footballer.
+A utility player, he played as a central midfielder and striker, and occasionally as a centre-back, during his career.

 Career

 Born in Stockholm, Haglund began his career with IF Brommapojkarna during the successful 2006 season, which saw the team qualify for Allsvenskan.
 He has subsequently played in the professional top division of Swedish football.
 On 10 January 2010, SC Heerenveen signed the Swedish midfielder from IF Brommapojkarna until June 2014.

-After a disappointing spell in the Netherlands, he signed a three and a half year contract with Allsvenskan club IFK Göteborg on 28 June 2011.
+After a disappointing spell in the Netherlands, he signed a three-and-a-half-year contract with Allsvenskan club IFK Göteborg on 28 June 2011.
 He eventually went on to play 69 games for the club, scoring 8 goals, of which a majority was from the penalty spot.
 His stint at Göteborg effectively came to end when he damaged his cruciate ligament in a game against IFK Norrköping in May 2014, as the club decided to not offer him a new contract during the rehab period.

-Instead, he signed a two year-deal with newly promoted Hammarby from his home town Stockholm.
+Instead, he signed a two-year deal with newly promoted Hammarby from his home town Stockholm.
 Originally the club planned to play him in a brand new role as a central defender, but he eventually went on to establish himself as a regular starter in a midfield position.
 He played a total of 49 games for the club during the 2015 and 2016 season, with the club finishing 11th in the table on both occasions.
 However, he left the club by mutual consent in December 2016 when his contract expired.

-On 9 January 2017, Haglund signed a one year-deal with the newly promoted club IK Sirius from Uppsala.
+On 9 January 2017, Haglund signed a one-year deal with the newly promoted club IK Sirius from Uppsala.
 He left the club at the end of 2019.
 On 5 March 2020, Haglund returned to Brommapojkarna, signing a deal until the end of the year.